 - Using desktop software like Adobe Acrobat (note: Adobe Acrobat is the paid-for version, not the free Adobe Reader).
 You can download and use Adobe Acrobat on a trial basis (click the link above, then click the Free 30-Day trial button on the right).

 - Using free dedicated tools like PDFsam ("PDF Split and Merge”).
-Unfortunately this solution is for PC only.
+Unfortunately, this solution is for PC only.
 However, it is completely free and open-source.
 Once installed, open PDFsam, select Merge/Extract on the left menu, Add your files, select an output destination, and press Run.
-Another popular option is SmallPDF available for both PC and Mac .
+Another popular option is SmallPDF available for both PC and Mac.
 This software is like Adobe, it is based completely on editing PDFs.
 You can do this fully online or by installing the tool.
-The only downside is that you can use it for free only twice per hour.

 - Printing a paper copy of all materials and then using your copier's "Scan to PDF" function to produce a complete PDF.
 This method is recommended only as a last resort as it results in a much larger file size.